LukeShu/leaguer/doc/Sprint3-Retrospective.md

 ## Alternate Scoring and pairing methods (#alt-score-par)

-We overhaulted the entire tournament structure and introduced a modular/pluggable system for seeding, scheduling, sampling, and scoring, lovingly called the 4S Module System.
+We overhaulted the entire tournament structure and introduced a modular/pluggable system for seeding, scheduling, sampling, and scoring, lovingly called the 4S-Module System.
 We relocated code from other places into these modules in the 'lib' directory including form HTML which is retrieved dynamically from these modules.
 In the case of sampling (retrieving and populating statistics for scoring) we built